andrewjw/site/_posts/2017-10-25-network-booting-a-raspberry-pi-mythtv-frontend.md

 (otherwise it wouldn't be able to turn on to record.)
 If you turned the TV off the frontend would still be on, preventing the backend from shutting down for several hours, until it went into idle mode.

-I decided to solve these problems by using a <a href="http://amzn.to/2ld3GT8">Raspberry Pi 3</a> as a separate frontend, and switching the plugs around.
+I decided to solve these problems by using a [Raspberry Pi 3](http://amzn.to/2ld3GT8) as a separate frontend, and switching the plugs around.
 As they run Linux, and have hardware decoding of MPEG2 and h264 they work great as MythTV frontends.